small-tech/auto-encrypt-localhost/CONTRIBUTING.md

-Pull requests welcome over at the Github mirror: https://github.com/indie-mirror/nodecert
+Pull requests welcome over at the Github mirror: __TODO: update with new GitHub mirror URL when we have it__